ciromattia/kcc/README.md

 PROCESSING:
-  -n, --noprocessing    Do not modify image and ignore any profile or processing option --pdfextract          Use legacy PDF image extraction method from KCC 8 and earlier.
+  -n, --noprocessing    Do not modify image and ignore any profile or processing option --legacyextract       Use legacy PDF/EPUB image extraction method from earlier KCC versions.
   --pdfwidth            Render vector PDFs based on device width instead of height.
   -u, --upscale         Resize images smaller than device's resolution -s, --stretch         Stretch images to device's resolution